In this short guide I will show you how to animate a Radar Plot with matplotlib in Python.

 ax.legend(loc="lower left", bbox_to_anchor=(0.95, 0.95))

-The limits in a radar plot can be changed too:
+You can change the limits in a radar plot too:

 ax.set_rmax(2)